 Older adults experience barriers to their full participation in community life.
 They encounter ageism and a lack of resources for transportation, technology, a lack of appreciation. and a failure to be included.

-Training for elders and potential elder leaders – clear and appropriate background briefings, social media/technology training, encouragement for story-telling and memoir writing
+Training for elders and potential elder leaders – older adults need clear and appropriate background briefings, social media/technology training, encouragement for participation, story-telling and memoir writing.

 Ongoing support – building respectful community engagement is key including compensation for transportation, social meals, intergenerational gatherings, phone calls for engagement, video participation, financial help with computers/printers and internet service (when needed), reminders, recognition and appreciation.

-The Age Friendly London Network has provided leadership training for AFLN volunteers in the past.
-In this New Year, the workshop “Using Assertiveness and Facilitation Skills for Better Meetings” will be repeated.
-Membership in the Network is open to anyone with an interest in supporting the London vision of an Age Friendly city * to join the Network contact Michelle Dellamora at firstname.lastname@example.org or 519-661-2500 ext 7208
+The Age Friendly London Network has provided local leadership training for AFLN volunteers in the past.
+In 2019 the workshop “Using Assertiveness and Facilitation Skills for Better Meetings” will be repeated.
+Membership in the AFLNetwork is open to anyone with an interest in supporting the London vision of an Age Friendly city * to join the Network contact Michelle Dellamora at email@example.com or 519-661-2500 ext 7208